 In 2009/10 Barcelona were defeated in Europe by the shrewd tactics of Jose Mourinho and his disciplined Inter side.
 However, after Spain's World Cup triumph, which was based on the talent of many of these players, the club added the striker David Villa and completely outclassed Manchester United again in the 2011 European Cup Final, their third continental triumph in 6 years.
 Things changed again after Guardiola left the club.
 This was confirmed dramatically with a 7-0 defeat over two legs to Bayern Munich in the Champions League semi-finals in 2012.

-In response, the club signed superstars in Neymar and Suarez and changed their style of play under new coach Luis Enrique.
+In response, the club signed superstars in Neymar and Suarez and changed their style of play under new coach and former player Luis Enrique.
 In true Barcelona fashion all three sacrificed their egos for the good of the team.
 Messi moved back to the right wing and Neymar plays on the left, to accommodate Suarez in the centre - representing one of the greatest forward lines in the history of the game.
 The homegrown core were ageing and the team did not press as hard as Guardiola's or pass with same quality, but players such as Busquets, Iniesta and Pique continued to make a major contribution.
-Mascherano was now established in defence as a key player and the signing of Rakitic as a midfield playmaker, taking over from Xavi proved another success.
 After a difficult start for Luis Enrique things clicked and the season ended with another European Cup win in 2015.
-It now seems that the Barcelona way is greater than both individual players and coaches and will continue to deliver greatness and success.

 Best Players in Each Position

 Visit our Shop